Alzheimer's disease: Techniques

-Cognitive tests such as the mini–mental state examination (MMSE) can help in the diagnosis of Alzheimer's disease.
-In this test instructions are given to copy drawings like the one reported, remember some words, read, and subtract numbers serially.
+Cognitive tests such as the mini–mental state examination (MMSE) can help diagnose Alzheimer's disease.
+In this test, instructions are given to copy drawings like the one reported, remember some words, read, and subtract numbers serially.

 Neuropsychological tests including cognitive tests such as the mini–mental state examination (MMSE), the Montreal Cognitive Assessment (MoCA) and the Mini-Cog are widely used to aid in diagnosis of the cognitive impairments in AD.
 These tests may not always be accurate, as they lack sensitivity to mild cognitive impairment, and can be biased by language or attention problems; more comprehensive test arrays are necessary for high reliability of results, particularly in the earliest stages of the disease.

 Further neurological examinations are crucial in the differential diagnosis of Alzheimer's disease and other diseases.
-Interviews with family members are used in assessment; caregivers can supply important information on daily living abilities and on the decrease in the person's mental function.
+Interviews with family members are used in assessment, and caregivers can supply important information on daily living abilities and on the decrease in the person's mental function.
 A caregiver's viewpoint is particularly important, since a person with Alzheimer's disease is commonly unaware of their deficits.
 Many times, families have difficulties in the detection of initial dementia symptoms and may not communicate accurate information to a physician.

 Supplemental testing can rule out other potentially treatable diagnoses and help avoid misdiagnoses.
 Common supplemental tests include blood tests, thyroid function tests, as well as tests to assess vitamin B12 levels, rule out neurosyphilis and rule out metabolic problems (including tests for kidney function, electrolyte levels and for diabetes).
 MRI or CT scans might also be used to rule out other potential causes of the symptoms – including tumors or strokes.
 Delirium and depression can be common among individuals and are important to rule out.

 Psychological tests for depression are used, since depression can either be concurrent with AD (see Depression of Alzheimer disease), an early sign of cognitive impairment, or even the cause.

 Due to low accuracy, the C-PIB-PET scan is not recommended as an early diagnostic tool or for predicting the development of AD when people show signs of mild cognitive impairment (MCI).
 The use of ^{18}F-FDG PET scans, as a single test, to identify people who may develop Alzheimer's disease is not supported by evidence.

-In May 2025, the US FDA approved a blood test by Fujirebio Diagnostics' Lumipulse G pTau217/ß-Amyloid 1-42 Plasma Ratio diagnostic device for the early detection of amyloid plaques associated with AD in adults aged 55 years and older who are exhibiting signs and symptoms of the disease.
+In 2025, the US FDA approved a blood test, Fujirebio Diagnostics' Lumipulse G pTau217/ß-Amyloid 1-42 Plasma Ratio, for the early detection of amyloid plaques associated with AD in adults aged 55 years and older who are exhibiting signs and symptoms of the disease.
+In 2026, the FDA approved the PrecivityAD2 blood test, which measures the ratios of amyloid beta 42, amyloid beta 40, p-tau217 and total tau217, for those as young as 40.